 - ntUserDomainId contains the unique ID for the entry on the Active Directory domain.
 This is the only required attribute for the

 - ntGroupType is the type of Windows group.
-Windows group types are global/security, domain local/security, global/distribution, or domain local/distribution.
-This is set automatically for Windows groups that are synchronized over, but this attribute must be set manually on Directory Server entries before they can be synced.
+Windows group types are global/security, domain local/security, builtin, universal/security, global/distribution, domain local/distribution, or universal/distribution.
+This is set automatically for Windows groups that are synchronized over, but this attribute must be set manually on Directory Server entries before they can be synchronized.

 4for domain local/distribution

-12.5.4.
-Configuring Group Sync for Directory Server Groups
+16.6.4.
+Configuring Group Synchronization for Directory Server Groups

 ntUserDomainIdattribute, to give the Windows ID for the entry.